Course TypeFull Time

-On successful completion of the FdSc Precision Livestock, students may wish to consider progressing on to the University Centres BSc (Hons) Agricultural Management Top Up.
+On successful completion of the FdSc Precision Livestock Farming, students may wish to consider progressing on to the University Centres BSc (Hons) Agricultural Management Top Up.
 Allowing students to graduate with a BSc (Hons) Degree.

 Alternatively, students may wish to consider careers in a variety of industries focused on livestock health and management as well as livestock health and innovation.

 UK, Isle of Man and Channel Isles Students on BSc Honours Degree/ BSc Ordinary Degree/ BSc Top up/ Foundation Degree/ Extended Foundation Degree – £9,000

 Please note that the fee status of each applicant will be assessed prior to any offer being made (Home Fee or Overseas/International Fee).
 Where required further information may be requested ensure the correct fee status is allocated.
 For further information about on studying in the UK and fee status, please visit UKCISA